cucapra/dahlia-evaluation/README.md

 ## Directory Structure

-For each benchmark, there is directory named `<suite-name>-<bench-name>`.
-Each has these subdirectories:
+Different designs of benchmarks exist under its own directory.
+Currently there is,

-- **original**: This contains the original unedited code from the benchmark suite.
-This is useful comparison and diffing.
-If we exclude any unnecessary data files, we note them in a README file under this directory.
+- **original**: This contains the original unedited code from the [benchmark suite.](https://github.com/breagen/MachSuite/) This is useful comparison and diffing.
+Data files exists and are generated in this directory.
+Internal folder structure maintains original benchmark suite's structure.
-- **baseline**: This a C++ version of the benchmark with the minimal edits required for us to run it on our infrastructure.
+- **baseline**: This contains C++ version of the benchmark with the minimal edits required for us to run it on our infrastructure in software and hardware.
+These changes are documented in `docs/` directory under titles SOFTWARE and BASELINE.
+Runtime information estimators with wall clock and SDSoC provided clock cycle counts are also added.

+To be included are,
-- **simple-rewrite**: This contains "direct rewrite" of the benchmark in Fuse.
+- **rewrite**: This will contain one-to-one translation of the benchmark in Fuse.
-  For the most part, we don't optimize this code at all unless it is trivial to make it work with our type system.
-We use `unroll` when we can.
+  For the most part, we don't optimize this code unless it is trivial to make it work with our type system.
+Such changes will be documented in docs.
+- **baseline-optimized**: This will contain a manually tuned baseline using HLS hardware optimizations.
+We won't use major code changes unless it is trivial.
-- **full-rewrite**: This is a full rewrite of the benchmark in Fuse.
-A full rewrite uses features like `views` and `combine` blocks.
-The code runs the same algorithm but looks substantially different from the original.
+- **fuse-optimized**: This is writing the benchmark from scratch in Fuse.
+A full rewrite will use features like `views` and `combine` blocks.
+The code runs the same algorithm but will look substantially different from the original.

+Additionally, there is a **docs** directory to maintain all the changes done for each design and maintain useful information.

+Under these directories, there is subdirectory for each benchmark named `<benchmark suite-name>-<benchmark-name>`.
+Subdirectory `_<benchmark suite name>-templates` contains basic templates used across all the benchmarks. `Makefile` can be used to run all benchmarks locally or in Buildbot without support for failure detection or data extraction.

-The `_common` directory contains useful stuff for all benchmarks.
+The `_common` directory contains useful stuff for all designs.
 The `sds.mk` Makefile snippet therein can be included to make it simple to compile applications with the Xilinx SDSoC toolchain.
+Subdirectory `_<benchmark suite-name>-common` contains useful stuff for all benchmark versions in that suite.